Max-Durbin-Schaefer/ANT-WIKI/Areas/SCP/SCP.md

 <br>

 # **To add**
-Tray Hospital 1 - TDL01WP01
+Tray Hospital 1 - TDL01WP01 delayering
-Tray Hospital 2 - TDL02WP01
+Tray Hospital 2 - TDL02WP01 delayering
 A place that talks about the distinction between locations in MFS and WMS. (especially important with locks) but not on this page
 OS stations.
 OS stations dialog.
 Controllers.
+tray storage module, TSM01TS12 TSM01 and TSM02
+replenishment lifts
+robots
+backpack

 ## **Problem: double allocation**